-Gillian Erlenborn is a sophomore Music Education major at Westminster Choir College of Rider University.
-She is from Martinsville, New Jersey, and began her musical career under the tutelage of Nathan Brewer when she was 5 years old.
+Gillian Erlenborn is the Choir Director and Musical Theater teacher at Frelinghuysen Middle School in Morristown, New Jersey, where she teaches over three hundred 6th-8th grade students.
+She holds a Bachelor of Music in Education and a Master of Arts in Teaching from Westminster Choir College of Rider University.
+Originally from Martinsville, New Jersey, Gillian began her musical career under the tutelage of Nathan Brewer when she was 5 years old.
 Gillian has studied classical vocal music, musical theater, cello, handbells, and piano.
 Favorite theatre credits include; Belle (Beauty and The Beast), Robin (Godspell), Millie (Thoroughly Modern Millie), Little Red Riding Hood (Into The Woods), and Snoopy (You’re a Good Man, Charlie Brown).
-In addition to her studies, Gillian also serves as the Handbell Director at Middlebush Reformed Church in Middlebush, New Jersey.
+In addition to her work at Frelinghuysen Middle School, Gillian also serves as the Handbell Director at Middlebush Reformed Church in Middlebush, New Jersey.

-Lauren Johnson is a rising senior at Westminster Choir College.
-She studies Music Education and Sacred Music, and is a part of the school’s five-year BM/MAT program.
-She has worked as the Director of Children’s Music at Brookside Community Church for the past two and a half years and is excited to continue sharing her love of music with children here at RexArts.
+Lauren Johnson is the Elementary General/Vocal and Band Teacher at H.B.
+Milnes Elementary School in Fair Lawn, NJ.
+She graduated from Westminster Choir College where she studied Music Education and Sacred Music, and has enjoyed teaching, music, and theatre her entire life!
+She is excited to continue sharing her love of musical theatre and acting with children at RexArts again this year.
 Some of her favorite roles include Maria (The Sound of Music), Eliza Doolittle (My Fair Lady), and Sarah (Guys and Dolls).

 BOARD OF DIRECTORS